-Power ClusterPower is a Linux cluster system running CentOS release 5.5.
-The cluster consists of a single head node (power), and 25 compute nodes (some with 16GB, others with 36GB of memory) and 8 to 12 XEON cores each.
+Power ClusterPower is a Linux cluster system running CentOS (at the moment, most of the nodes are running version 5.5, others -6.3).
+The cluster consists of a single head node (power), and 93 compute nodes (some with 16GB, others with 36GB or more memory) and 8 to 32 cores each.
 Users belonging to netgroup 'power' can login and run their batch jobs on it.
 The Faculty Computer Coordinators can change their netgroup from general to power.

 Users jobs are executed on the compute nodes (c0-0 - c0-25) under control of a queuing system (PBS).
 Users are able to logon to the head node, power, via ssh (where their home directory is mounted from the CC filer, the same as on the other CC servers) and submit their jobs to the batch system.